kadena-community/spirekey/docs/KIP-0030/guides/register-an-account.md

    After you select the device type, click **Next**.

-6. Select a **Color** for this device and passkey combination to help you distinguish this device and passkey combination rom other devices and passkeys you might add to the account in the future.
+6. Select a **Color** for this device and passkey combination to help you distinguish this device and passkey combination from other devices and passkeys you might add to the account in the future.

 7. Click **Complete** to send a transaction to the blockchain and create your